-We have opportunities for Personal Care Attendants to join our team caring for consumers in their homes.
-You will provide professional person centred care and appropriate assistance to our consumers who have varying abilities.
+We have opportunities for Personal Care Attendants (PCAs) to join our team caring for clients in their homes.
+As a PCA, you will provide professional person centred care and appropriate assistance to our clients who have varying abilities.

-Retirement and Ageing and Financial Inclusion is one of eight divisions at the Brotherhood of St Laurence and provides residential services, independent living accommodation for people on low incomes, in home care home based and day and respite services for older people and people with disabilities still living in their homes.
+The Retirement and Ageing Division at the Brotherhood of St. Laurence provides residential aged care, independent living accommodation for people on low incomes, in home care home based and day and respite services for older people and people with disabilities.

 To meet the selection criteria, candidates will require:

 This is a casual position and hours will be on an as required basis.
-Salary will be in the range of $23.45 to $25.59 per hour plus casual loading, based on skills and experience, plus superannuation.
 Attractive salary packaging provisions are available to increase take home pay.

 For further information about the role, please view the Personal Care Attendant position description (PDF, 270KB) or phone (03) 8781 4200 to talk to Brotherhood Home Care Team Leader or Training & Development Officer.

 Applicants are required to submit a resume and completed screening questionnaire »